wilsonify/wilsonify.github.io/content/recipes/GRILLED EGGPLANT WITH SOBA NOODLES93.md

 ## Modifications
-You can use whole wheat pasta or whatever here, but soba noodles—made of buckwheat flour—taste way fucking
+You can use whole wheat pasta or whatever here, but soba noodles—made of buckwheat flour—taste way

 better.